 I came across a similar recipe a loooonnnnggg time ago in a magazine that no longer exists.
 It was called Hometown Cooking, from the folks at Better Homes & Gardens.
 I’m still trying to get over the fact that this magazine is no longer published.
 It was my favorite cooking magazine and every issue had a gazillion recipes I wanted to try.
 I still refer back to issues that are now over 10 years old, for inspiration.

 The recipe calls for Sloppy Joe filling so I use my all time favorite, hands down, no contest cause it’s the winner, recipe for Cajun Sloppy Joe’s.
-I didn’t bother to do step by step photos back when I did the original post so we’re going to take care of that right now.

 Put a plate of this in front of them and ask them about their day.
 If you have a son, and he says more than three words in response, you are truly blessed.